Warbo/chriswarbo-net/projects/activecode/index.md

 echo '{pipe="sh > /dev/null"}'
 ```

-Sometimes these empty elements may have undesirable effects, e.g. interacting badly with some styling rule.
-If this is the case, you might try using inline snippets instead, eg. `cat inline_hidden`{pipe="sh"}, which gives `cat inline_hidden`{pipe="sh | pandoc --filter panpipe"}.
+Sometimes these empty elements may have undesirable effects, e.g. interacting
+badly with some styling rule.
+If this is the case, you might try using inline
+snippets instead, e.g. `cat inline_hidden`{pipe="sh"}, which gives
+`cat inline_hidden`{pipe="sh | pandoc --filter panpipe"}.

 #### Splicing Nothing ####

-To eliminate the code block takes a little more effort, but might be necessary in some cases.
-To remove a code block, we can use `panhandle` to splice an empty document in its place.
+To eliminate the code block takes a little more effort, but might be necessary
+in some cases.
+To remove a code block, we can use `panhandle` to splice an empty
+document in its place.

 Remember that `panhandle` accepts JSON, which we can generate using `pandoc`: